 All Collections

-Shift your inventory allocation to "split by inventory" instead of the default "closest facility to the destination".
+Program your order processing to ship by inventory net available instead of the default option: closest facility to the destination.

 M